alefesouza/viajarcomale.com/README.md

 # viajarcomale.com

-This repository contains the code for the viajarcomale.com (Viajar com Alê) website, the template is inspired on link in bio platforms using Google Analytics and PWA concepts like full `manifest.json`, service worker and offline access.
+This repository contains the code for the [https://viajarcomale.com](https://viajarcomale.com) (Viajar com Alê) website, the template is inspired on link in bio platforms using Google Analytics and PWA concepts like:

+* Full `manifest.json`
+* Service worker
+* Offline access